 Ability to store consistent data eternally

 Option a is incorrect.
-NoSQL datastores provide scalability by various mechanism such as horizontal scalability and sharding.
+NoSQL datastores provide scalability by various mechanisms, such as horizontal scalability and sharding.

 Option b is incorrect.
 Some NoSQL datastores such as HBase provide low latency data lookup.

 Option c is incorrect.
 NoSQL datastores are designed to store data across multiple nodes.